teamniteo/handbook/onboarding.md

 ==========

 ### Email Setup
-* [ ] A member of the @niteoweb/peopleops team will create your very own `<initials>@teamniteo.com` email address.
+* [ ] A member of the @niteoweb/peopleops team will create your very own `<initials>@niteo.co` email address.
 Use it for all Niteo-related communication, internally and with third-party contacts.
 Please ask if you would prefer a different address.
 * [ ] We use S/MIME encryption for all email communication so install a desktop-based email client that supports S/MIME encryption e.g.  Apple Mail or Mozilla Thunderbird. *(Please do not use Web-based clients)*.
 * [ ] Generate a [free Comodo Certificate](https://www.comodo.com/home/email-security/free-email-certificate.php) *(Chrome users: There were past problems with Comodo's form, try using Firefox if nothing happens)*.
 * [ ] Configure S/MIME encryption for your email client.
 You will need to Google configuration details for your particular email client and verify that encryption works by emailing someone from the @niteoweb/peopleops team.
 * [ ] Set up your [email signature](https://github.com/niteoweb/handbook/blob/master/onboarding.md).
 Google how to do it for your email client of choice.
 Choose whatever title you want.
-* [ ] Upload your photo for your @teamniteo.com email on [Gravatar](https://en.gravatar.com/).
+* [ ] Upload your photo for your @niteo.co email on [Gravatar](https://en.gravatar.com/).
 Please use a photo where your face is visible.
 We are a remote team and having a cat for the avatar does not help in building a relationship with others.
-* [ ] Add your @teamniteo.com email to your [GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).
+* [ ] Add your @niteo.co email to your [GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/).

 ### Team Communication
 * [ ] Signup to [Zoom](https://zoom.us/signup), our video conferencing software.